ChainForge: A Visual Toolkit for Prompt Engineering and LLM Hypothesis Testing: In-lab Study Findings

 \begin{quote} \quo{If I am a developer, I like this one [third prompt] because it will help me better to pass the output...
 But if they [users] have a chance to see this graph [Vis node], they would probably choose this one [second prompt] because it fits their needs and it's more concise [box-and-whiskers plot has smallest median and lowest variability]...
 So I think it depends on the view.} \end{quote}

-As P1 notes, plotting prompt performance could give users a different ``view'' that augmented their understanding and theorizing.
+Multiple representations could also augment users' theorizing about prompting strategy.
 For instance, P17 had three command prompts, each iteration just tacking more formatting instructions onto the end of the default prompt (Figure~\ref{fig:plotting-prompts}).
-Comparing between her plot and Table View, she theorizes: \quo{After adding `generate response in an email format' it made it lengthier...
+Comparing between her plot and Table Layout, she theorizes: \quo{After adding `generate response in an email format' it made it lengthier...
 But if I don't say `with concise wording'... sometimes it generates responses that are three paragraphs, for a really simple request.
 So I would [go with] the second instruction... [and its] the length difference [variance] is less.} Seeing that one prompt resulted in shorter or \emph{less variable} responses could cause a participant to revise an earlier opinion.
-P4 had chosen his third prompt, but wanted to \quo{switch to the first prompt} after noticing that the command had less variability in the plot: \quo{The responses seem more consistent.
-Maybe I would prompt engineer the last one [third prompt]... to see if I can get the text to be more concise.} He wanted to mix features from the ``less-variable'' prompt into his original prompt to improve the latters' concision, as he still preferred the latter's textual quality.
+After noticing via the plot that his first command \quo{seem[s] more consistent}, P4 wanted to mix features from it into his chosen prompt to improve the latter's concision, as he still preferred the latter's textual quality.

-Our observations suggest that systematic evaluations can contest fixation \cite{zamfirescu2023whyjohnny} caused by manual inspection.
+These observations suggest that systematic evaluations can contest fixation \cite{zamfirescu2023whyjohnny} caused by manual inspection.
 However, it also reveals users may need \emph{multiple} representations, or they will make decisions biased by features that are easiest to spot in only one.
 With multiple, they can make decisions more confidently, mixing and matching parts of each prompt to progress towards an imagined ideal.
+The benefit of prompt comparison also underscores the importance of starting from a \emph{variety} of prompts---similar to past work \cite{zamfirescu2023whyjohnny}, many of our participants struggled to come up with a variety of prompts, with thirteen just perturbing our initial command prompt.
+We reflect on this more in our Discussion.